blockchain-systems/ScaleSFL/README.md

 ### Running the network

 This project relies on several componenets to test.
 The first step is to bring up the test network to bring up the Fabric blockchain.
-This is based n the test-network provided by [fabric-samples](https://github.com/hyperledger/fabric-samples)
+This is based on the test-network provided by [fabric-samples](https://github.com/hyperledger/fabric-samples)

 ```sh
 ./network.sh down # remove any containers from previous runs (optional)